Kaufman Independent School District

 Kaufman Independent School District is a public school district based in Kaufman, Texas, United States.

 In addition to Kaufman, the district serves the cities of Oak Ridge, Oak Grove, and Post Oak Bend.

-In 2009, the school district was rated "recognized" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 87 (B) overall, 83 (B) for Student Achievement, 87 (B) for School Progress, and 88 (B) for Closing the Gaps.